 8. Whilst social media is great, nothing beats meeting people face to face: people buy from people they know, like and trust.
 There are many formal networks that you can join, but equally informal groups meet and share knowledge.
 Importantly, these people then become your advocates, and once they have built up confidence in you, they will happily refer potential clients to you.

 Take a look at our events page to find local meetings you can attend.

 9. Make sure you have a good email signature, include contact details and even a link to something you wish to highlight at the end.
 Auto-signature makes sure you never forget to do this.

-10. Make sure you have a decent quality business card, ensure the right information is on there and that it’s consistent with the other items of stationery you have including website and social media.
-Use both sides of the card, contact information on one side and what you do on the other side.
+10. Make sure you have a decent quality business card, and ensure that the right information is on there.
+Use both sides of the card: contact information on one side, and what you do on the other side.

-You should accept the fact that all marketing will cost you money in the end, even if it is just an investment of time, time is money, what you are looking for when marketing is the best return on your investment.
+You should accept the fact that all marketing will cost you money in the end, even if it is just an investment of time (time is money).
 Every penny in your marketing budget has to work hard.
-You shouldn’t engage in marketing and advertising without careful thought and planning and then you need to measure the results; if it doesn’t work stop doing it!
+You should not engage in marketing and advertising without careful thought and planning.
+You also need to measure the results; if it does not work, stop doing it!

 So, prepare a simple marketing plan.
 Learn who your target market is, the sector's, geographical locations, preferred methods of communication and an idea of how your product or service fulfills their needs.
 Make sure to research the market thoroughly, including identifying who the competition are and where and how they promote themselves.
 Whatever marketing activity you undertake, the important thing is to test and measure.
 It can take time for the message to get through, so do not give up too easily.